GED Alternatives-What State Has The Easiest GED Test

 To locate a high school equivalency prep facility in your area, just click on your state and then on a major city near you.
 We list all prep sites across the U.S. by cities and their surrounding regions, so if you’re checking out the post about a city in your region, you will see all options.
 There are also states that use the National External Diploma Program for high school equivalency testing.

-This website also offers totally free online GED/HiSET video lessons, but they do not cover all subject matter found on the GED exam.
-However, with this free help, you can easily determine if this online teaching style suits you well.
+This website also offers totally free online GED classes, so you can easily determine if this online teaching style suits you well.
 If it does, just register with Onsego GED Prep and get your GED fast!

 Studies have demonstrated that if you want to get optimally prepared for your High School Equivalency Exam, video instruction is one of the most efficient preparation methods, and it will make learning a bit of fun again every once in a while!